MLukman/Keycloak-PII-Data-Encryption-Provider/README.md

 ## Introduction

 This provider encrypts user attribute values before storing them to the database and decrypt them upon loading from the database.
-This is to address PDPA/GDPR requirement that needs any PII data to not be stored in plain/raw format at rest.
+This is to address data security regulations such as GDPR that require any PII data to not be stored in plain/raw format at rest.

 ## How to install

-### Manual Install
+### Manual install

 Git clone this repo: